 These are the neoliberal free-market policies of the Tory party and the right-wing of the Labour Party.
 The capitalists argue that the system can no longer afford progressive reforms because economic growth as declined compared to the post-war boom .
 The hard-right solution is to remove all employment protections so ‘Britain can compete globally’ .
 Also the continuation of the Tory privatisation project, specifically the NHS and drug prices at the moment.

 The right (capitalists, elite, Tory party) commonly use the word reform when they are rolling back gains from the past.
 They know they can’t openly replace Britain’s health care system from the government-funded NHS to a private system like in the US without a huge public backlash.
 So they ‘reform’ (counter-reform) it with legislation such as the Health and Social Care Act 2012, which has introduced ‘competition and choice’.
 Brexit will likely mean an increase in drug prices.
 If we look at the history of the NHS, when the NHS was created in 1948, prescriptions and dentist visits were free.
-The Tories introduced dentist charges in 1951 and prescription changes were introduced in 1952.
+The Tories introduced dentist charges and prescription charges in 1952.
 This is just one example of the many ways that the Tories roll back, dismantle and privatise the gains that ordinary people have won through struggle.

 Religious reforms take place when a religious community decides that it has deviated from the ‘true faith’.
 Religious reforms will start in one part of a religious community and then spread, meeting resistance from other parts of the same religious community.
 Religious reforms result in a reformulation of the religious teachings viewed as ‘true’ and a rejection of the teaching seen as ‘wrong’.

 - Key Concepts in Politics and International Relations, Andrew Heywood, 2015 page 190